octobercms/docs/backend-forms.md

         public $formConfig = 'form_config.yaml';
     }

 Using the `extendFormFields` method you can add extra fields to any form rendered by this controller.
-It is a good idea to check the **$model** is of the correct type.
+Since this has the potential to affect all forms used by this controller, it is a good idea to check the **$model** is of the correct type.
 Here is an example:

     Categories::extendFormFields(function($form, $model, $context)
     {